We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 When measles is confirmed

 Our social workers need to continue engaging with tamariki who are in care and we need to consider their needs outlined in their All About Me plan in the context of the current situation.
-The All About Me plan should specify the frequency of visits to te tamaiti.
+The All About Me plan should specify the frequency of visits to te tamaiti or rangatahi.
 This should be the starting point for determining the nature and frequency of contact during a spread of measles in communities.

 A measles diagnosis could add additional stress to te tamaiti or rangatahi or their whānau or family or caregivers.
 If anyone needs to stay at home quarantined for a long period of time, it could bring about more challenging dynamics with people in a confined space not being able to engage with their usual daily activities.